Crumbles murders: Appeals

 Both men filed appeals against their convictions.
 These appeals were heard on 17 and 18 January 1921.
 Each blamed the other for Munro's murder at these hearings.
 According to Field, he and Gray had first seen Munro walking along the sea-front on 17 August, and had become acquainted with her the following day.
 Field's appeal also contended two had been in Munro's company on the afternoon of the murder, although he had left the Munro alone with Gray on the Crumbles and that later on the afternoon of the murder, he had walked toward Pevensey Bay, where he encountered Gray, who informed him the two had had a quarrel, and Munro had "gone home".
 He had not known of Gray's true intentions towards Munro, although Gray had subsequently confessed to him he had "stunned" Munro before burying her alive.

 Gray denied these accusations; his appeal alleged he had parted company with Field at the Albemarle Hotel at approximately 2:30 p.m. before returning alone to his home.
 According to Gray, he did not see Field again until 6:40 p.m.
 Gray further alleged Field had later confessed to him that he had walked with Munro onto the Crumbles, where he had said something which displeased the girl, causing her to slap him across the face.
 He had then struck the girl, rendering her unconscious and, fearing Munro would report him to the police, had then struck her head with the ironstone brick, "putting her right out", before burying her body.

 Execution

 The Lord Chief Justice rejected these appeals on 18 January, describing the renewed accounts of events by both men as desperate, last-ditch fabrications concocted to escape the consequences of their crime by placing blame upon the other.
 Both men were executed at Wandsworth Prison at 8:00 a.m. on 4 February.
-Two reporters were permitted to witness the executions, and approximately 200 members of the public awaited official notification outside the gaol.
+Two reporters were permitted to witness the executions, and approximately 200 members of the public awaited official notification outside the jail.

 Contemporary reports indicate both men walked stoically and unassisted to the scaffold.
 Neither man confessed to Munro's murder before his execution, although both left a message of gratitude in their cells for the letters and expressions of sympathy they had received from family and friends as they awaited their execution.